Who We Are

 CURRENT OCEAN CONSERVANCY PROJECT: Global Reef Expedition

-The Khaled bin Sultan Living Oceans Foundation is currently undertaking the largest research project we have ever done: The Global Reef Expedition.
+The Khaled bin Sultan Living Oceans Foundation is currently undertaking the The Global Reef Expedition—the world’s largest coral reef study in the history of mankind.
 Over the course of five years, the field portion of the Expedition circumnavigated the globe surveying and mapping some of the most remote coral reefs on the planet.
 We completed gathering data from each reef in 2016.
 Now, we are working our way through our results and publishing our findings.
 You can read our recent findings by country and more papers will be added as they are published.

 The primary scientific goals of the Global Reef Expedition are to map and characterize coral reef ecosystems, identify their current status and major threats, and examine factors that enhance their ability to resist, survive and recover from major disturbance events like bleaching, cyclone damage or crown-of-thorns outbreaks.
 The scientific results are shared freely with participating countries as well as scientific and regulatory organizations.
 They can be used by countries to develop management strategies to protect and restore their coral reef ecosystems.